rpy2/rpy2/doc/robjects_serialization.rst

 Object serialization
 ====================

-The python pickling system can be used to serialize objects to disk, and restore them from their serialized form.
+The R objects in rpy2 are implementing the pickle protocol in Python, giving access to Python's pickling (serialize objects to disk, and restore them from their serialized form).

 .. code-block:: python